maximilian-ho/how-we-teach-ourselves/reading_books_to_learn_how_to_empower_others.md

 We continuously read books on management and social issues to learn how to empower others.
 Many people put down others because they are unaware that there is a better way to live.
 These books show us the way.

 **Reading on our phones**
 We read these books on our phones using Moon+ reader.
 Whenever we feel like reading, we open Moon+ reader and read for a few minutes.
-Furthermore, we don't read books in a linear order.
+We don't read books in a linear order.
 Instead, we jump between different sections of different books.
-This allows us to jump to the best parts of each book.
+To do this, we need a comprehensive set of bookmarks for each book.
+We describe how to add this below.

 The screenshots below show the contents (left image) and bookmarks (right image) of a book in Moon+ reader.
 ![image](https://github.com/maximilian-ho/articles/assets/94465856/868df99f-9d69-4d49-ba38-55ee7c1f9592)